 How much will it all cost?

-If you can’t get Legal Aid (and few people do now) it can be hard to work out how much it’s all going to cost at the start.
-The total cost depends on how many things you need to agree on, how complicated they are, how long it takes to reach an agreement, which service you use, and how much you earn.
-Most people need between 2-4 sessions, each lasting up to one and a half hours.
-Prices start at around £80 each for each session.
-Some mediators charge people according to their income, so if you are on a low income you may pay about £80 and if you are on a high income you could pay more.
+If you can’t get Legal Aid it can be hard to work out how much it’s all going to cost at the start.
+The total cost depends on how many things you need to agree on, how complicated they are, how long it takes you to reach an agreement, which service you use, and how much you earn.
+The initial meeting with the mediator usually costs between £70-100 each.

-If you can get legal aid, the mediation and the information and assessment meeting is free.
-You can also get a small amount of free legal advice alongside it (the government will pay for £150 worth), and get the agreement you make about your finances made into a legally binding document for free too.
-To get Legal Aid though you need to be on a low income, have few savings, and meet other criteria, for example if you can provide particular evidence of domestic violence within the last two years.
-The mediator will work out if you are entitled to Legal Aid at the first meeting, or you can check by using the legal aid calculator (see Check if you can get legal aid)
+If you can get legal aid, the introductory meeting and the mediation is free.
+You can also get a small amount of free legal advice alongside it, and get the agreement you make about your finances made into a legally binding document for free too.
+To get Legal Aid you need to be on a low income and your savings and the value of your home are below the threshold.
+The mediator will work out if you are entitled to Legal Aid at the first meeting, or you can check by using the legal aid calculator on GOV.UK (see Check if you can get legal aid).